Flavor signatures of isosinglet vector-like down quark model: Flavor changing couplings of Z boson to down-type quarks

-In SM the quark content is represented by: \beq , u_{R},d_{R}; , c_{R},s_{R}; , t_{R},b_{R} \eeq Here left handed quarks are represented as doublet and right handed quarks are represented as singlet under $SU(2)_{L}$.
-Here we study a model where the quark sector is extended by the addition of an SU(2) siglet vector-like quark of charge (-1/3), labelled $d'$.
+In SM the quark content is represented by: \beq , u_{R},d_{R}; , c_{R},s_{R}; , t_{R},b_{R}. \eeq The left handed quarks are represented as doublets and the right handed quarks are represented as singlets under $SU(2)_{L}$.
+Here we extend the quark sector by adding an $SU(2)$ singlet vector-like quark of charge (-1/3), labelled $b'$.
 The mixing of this quark with the SM quarks of charge (-1/3) leads to a different structure for the CKM matrix.
-The $3 \times 3$ mixing matrix connecting the charge (2/3) quarks to the charge (-1/3) quarks is no longer unitary, but is a submatrix of a $4 \times 4$ unitary matrix.
-Without loss of generality, we choose to work in weak basis where the up quark mass matrix is diagonal and real.
-The down sector interaction eigenstates are then related to mass eigenstates by a $4\times4$ unitary matrix.
-In this basis, $4\times 4$ unitary matrix appears for the bi-diagonalization of the $4\times 4$ mass matrix M of Q= -1/3 quarks as \beq U^{\dagger} MM^{\dagger} U = diag.(m_{d}^{2},m_{s}^{2},m_{b}^{2},m_{d'}^{2}) \eeq In particular, the ZFCNC couplings of the down quarks are given by \beq {\cal L}^Z_{FCNC} = -\frac{e}{2\sin\theta_w\cos\theta_w}U_{ij}\bar{d}_{iL}\gamma^\mu d_{jL}Z_\mu \eeq where $U_{ij} = -V^*_{4i}V_{4j}$ for $i\neq j$ so the flavour changing neurtal currents are given by $U_{sd} = -V^*_{4s}V_{4d}, U_{sb} = -V^*_{4s}V_{4b}, U_{bd} = -V^*_{4b}V_{4d}$.\\
+The $3 \times 3$ mixing matrix connecting the charge (2/3) quarks to the charge (-1/3) quarks of the SM is no longer unitary, but is a submatrix of a $4 \times 4$ unitary matrix.
+Without loss of generality, we can choose the interaction and mass eigenbases of charge (2/3) quarks to be the same.
+Hence the up-type mass matrix is diagonal and real.
+The mass matrix of the charge (-1/3) quarks, in the interaction eigenbasis, is a general $4\times 4$ complex matrix $M$, which is put in a diagonal form by a bi-unitary transformation of the form $M_{dia} = V_L^\dagger M V_R$.
+The unitary matrix $V_L$ appears in the charged current interactions, when they are rewritten in the quark mass eigenbases.
+The first three rows of $V_L \equiv V$ are measureable in principle and the top $3 \times 3$ sub-block is no longer unitary.
+This leads the flavor changing couplings of the Z boson to the down-type quarks, which are given by \beq {\cal L}^Z_{FCNC} = -\frac{g}{2\cos\theta_W}U_{jk}\bar{d}_{jL}\gamma^\mu d_{kL}Z_\mu. \eeq $U_{jk}$ are defined in terms of the first three elements of the fourth row of $V_L$ as $U_{ds} = -V^*_{4d}V_{4s}, U_{sb} = -V^*_{4s}V_{4b}$ and $U_{db} = -V^*_{4d}V_{4b}$.